If you suffer from a low attention span, why not try using some specific foods for focus.

 Some people believe Extra Virgin Oliver Oil is bad for cooking because it has a lower smoking point than other oils.
 I appreciate the warning.
 Honestly though, you’re not likely to reach the smoking point of Extra Virgin Oliver Oil by frying with it, unless you try really, really hard.
 The oil has been used in Spanish cooking for centuries, and the Spanish seem to do just fine.

 Ah, coffee.
 You’ve always been there for me.
 I’m so grateful to have you in my life.

 Research from the University of Barcelona shows that coffee increases mental alertness, and that it is especially effective for men (who get a coffee high quicker than women).
 Women, on the other hand, are more effected by the placebo effect in coffee than by anything else.

-Eating the right food can have a big impact on your brain.
+Eat all these food for focus.
+They can make a big difference.
 Trust me, I know.

 Years ago, my diet was garbage.
 Lots of sugar.
 Processed foods.
 Junk.
 And I had the symptoms of ADHD.